daeuniverse/dae/docs/commit-msg-guide.md

 # Semantic Commit Messages

-## The reasons for these conventions:
+## The reasons for these conventions

 - automatic generating of the changelog
-- simple navigation through git history (e.g. ignoring the style changes)
+- simple navigation through Git history (e.g. ignoring the style changes)

 See how a minor change to your commit message style can make you a better developer.